Durham Dentist - Durham Dental Office

 |Thursday:||08:30 AM - 03:30 PM|

-We know you have many choices when choosing a Dentist in Durham, NC so we have made requesting an appointment a simple process via our Web site, or just call us.
+We know you have many choices when choosing a Dentist in Durham, NC so just call us at our phone (919) 544-5620 to request an appointment.
 We try to be with patients that are in front of us, so will call you back if we miss your call.
 If, for any reason, you cannot keep a scheduled appointment, or will be delayed, please call us as soon as possible and with as much notice as possible.
 Please consider appointments like you would a hotel reservation.

 Insurance and Billing